Gluo-Platform/GluoDocs/HTTP_API_RESOURCES/app.md

 ## Scopes

-Not all information about a app is accessible to everyone.
+Not all information about an app is accessible to everyone.
 Certain fields are limited to specific permissions.

-1. Fields marked ALL are available ANY time a App is referenced.
+1. Fields marked ALL are available ANY time an App is referenced.
 2. Fields marked LARGE extend the app in cases where it is the primary author.
-3. Just like ALL, the USER scope is public.
-Unlike ALL its fields are only present when fetching a app
+3. Fields marked APP are only present when fetching a full app

 ## App Object